 - Inspect and test fixed fire suppression and detection systems

-- Maintain Fire Department ancillary equipment such as ladders, hose, rope, breathing apparatus, extinguishers, personal protective equipment and all associated rescue equipment and vehicles
+- Maintain Fire Department equipment such as ladders, hose, rope, breathing apparatus, extinguishers, personal protective equipment, and all associated rescue equipment and vehicles

-- Perform inspector duties, conduct inspections and project reviews, and provide recommendations and corrective measures
+- Perform inspector duties, conduct inspections, and project reviews in order to make recommendations and corrective measures

 - Provide peer and public instruction and education

 - Provide helicopter rescue and damage control services as a member of a fire fighting team while onboard ships

 - Respond as part of an Airfield Engineering Squadron

 - Respond to aircraft cable engagements and provide Mobile Arrestor Gear skills